 This Instant Pot casserole with chicken, pork or beef and pasta is amazing!
 Cooked in one pot, follow this method to make a ton of new meals.

 Ever wondered how to make an Instant Pot casserole where the noodles and meat come out tender?
-I have made SO many Instant Pot recipes over the years and I’m ready to share these tips with you!
-Then you can add chicken, shredded pork or ground beef and create your own.
+I have made SO many Instant Pot recipes over the years and I’m ready to share these tips with you! (affiliate links present)

 I will talk about it all below, and include a new recipe for what we call, Instant Pot pork pasta.
 You could easily use shredded rotisserie chicken or leftover turkey too, it’s super versatile.